mtango99/mtango99.github.io/twitter/RE-Dorian-Report.md

 ![temporalgraph](assets/tweetsByHourAL.png)

 [Figure 1.](assets/tweetsByHourAL.png) Temporal analysis graph.
 Graphs frequency of filtered tweets with keywords over time.
+There was a large spike in tweets with keywords "tornado," "tornado warning," and "debris" on April 29, then very few tweets until May 3-May 5, when tweets were more common.

 <br>
 ![contentanalysisgraph](assets/tweetWordsAL.png)

 [Figure 2.](assets/tweetWordsAL.png) Tweet word content frequency graph.
 Words do not include "stop words" (words like "the" and "and" with no relevant meaning) or the keywords used in the search.
+It makes sense that "warning" had the most given I used keywords "tornado" and "tornado warning," but not "warning."
+Time-related words (cdt, pm, tn, 00, 15, 30, 45) and location-related words (states abbreviations like ms, tx, and county) were most common.

 <br>
 ![wordPairs](assets/tweetsWordPairsAL6.png)

 [Figure 3.](assets/tweetsWordPairsAL6.png) Tweet word pairs.
 Shows a network analysis of filtered tweets based on their relationship in the tweet/retweet network.
+Time-related and location-related words are most clumped, with many numbers and county names.

 <br>
 ![tweetLocations](assets/tweetLocationsAL.png)

 [Figure 4.](assets/tweetLocationsAL.png) Tweet locations map.
-Shows filtered tweets (500 mi from (32,-87) coordinates.
+Shows filtered tweets (500 mi from (32,-87) coordinates).
+Tweets track tornado activity.

 <br>
 ![hotspotmap](assets/tweetActivityMapTornado.png)

 [Figure 5.](assets/tweetActivityMapTornado.png) Hotspots map.
 Created using an Ord G* statistic.
+Tweets track tornado activity.

 ## Unplanned Deviations from the Protocol

-Summarize changes and uncertainties between
-- your expectation of a reproduction workflow based on the reading and Dorian analysis
-- your final workflow after completing the lab

 For the filtered tweet network (Figure 3), I changed "n" from 25 to 6 so that more word pairs would show up.
+Other than that, I followed Joe Holler's scripts, which itself deviated a bit from the Wang et al. (2016) methodology given only one API search was conducted (as opposed to 2 for Wang et al. (2016)).
+We used the same data to track the locations of the tornadoes and analyze spatially as well.

 ## Discussion

-Provide a summary and interpretation of your key findings in relation to your research question.
-Mention if findings confirm or contradict patterns observed by Wang et al. (2016) or by Holler (2021)
---follow path, yes
+My findings confirm patterns observed by Wang et al. (2016), that tweets can characterize a natural disaster over space and time.
+Particularly for this analysis, where I only used tweets with GPS coordinates, it makes sense that those more connected to the natural disaster would feel more comfortable with sharing GPS coordinates, though perhaps out of necessity.
+Holler (2021) found similar results, that tweets tracked Hurricane Dorian over space.

 ## Conclusion

-Restate the key findings and discuss their broader societal implications or contributions to theory.
-Do the research findings suggest a need for any future research?
+While using tweet data can have ethical implications due to privacy concerns (Crawford & Finn 2014), it can also be useful for better understanding how the general public views and experiences news, natural disasters, and any other trending topics on Twitter.
+Future studies should consider best practices for using personal data.

 ## References

-Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).
+Crawford, K., and M. Finn.
+2014.
+The limits of crisis data: analytical and ethical challenges of using social and mobile data to understand disasters. *GeoJournal* 80 (4):491–502.
+DOI:10.1007/s10708-014-9597-z

 ####  Report Template References & License